EVERYTHINGALS

 My name is Willard Blackwell.
 I was diagnosed with ALS in May of 2022.
 I had fallen while playing pickleball, which prompted the doctors to investigate my symptoms.
 As a professional singer and musician leading the Gator Nation Band, I have encountered daily challenges due to the loss of full use of my hands or legs.
 I no longer perform with my band but recently sang with friends.
 I still try to do the things I love as long as they don't worsen my symptoms.
 I have learned about conserving energy, and I try not to overexert myself so I can keep moving forward.
 I find joy in music and comedies – anything that brings a smile to my face.
 This experience with ALS has taught me a lot about maintaining a positive attitude while battling this terrible disease.
 Initially, I was reluctant to ask for help.
 My friend, Kathleen, noticed my hesitation and called in my soul tribe because she knew I needed more assistance.
 I understand that seeking help can be difficult, but it can also be incredibly rewarding.
 We don't have to go through this alone.
 It's much better to have support to help you navigate your way.

-If you feel that I can support you on your journey, please don't hesitate to get in touch with me at willard@everythingals.org
+If you feel that I can support you on your journey, please connect with me on Fireside Chats.

 My name is Monica Martinez, and I live in Texas.
 At 48, I was diagnosed with Bulbar Onset ALS.
 In late 2019, I noticed trouble enunciating words, which soon turned into